techpines/bone.io/README.md

 bone.support('#sidebar', 'list', data);
 ```

 You should do this within your routes.
-Supports are not intended for dynamic data, they are intended to be the static skeleton.
+Mounts are not intended for dynamic data, they are intended to be the static skeleton.

-Supports are based on a single DOM element, and they are also smart.
+Mounts are based on a single DOM element, and they are also smart.
 They remove existing DOM elements using jquery `remove` before doing their append.
 They also will not render twice by default, this keeps your page from being jerky if you specify a certain sidebar element in several routes but not all of them.

 # IO